Toffee for Christmas

 When the thermometer reaches 290, the candy mixture will be a deep golden-brown.
 Remove from burner and, working quickly because it sets up fast, spread onto a cookie sheet that has been covered in aluminum foil.
 You don’t need to butter the foil because the toffee will not stick to it.

 After spreading the chocolate (I use an offset cake icing spatula), it will take a couple of hours to harden to the point where you can break the toffee into pieces.
 It’s just a random process … pick a corner and begin breaking it.
 If you want to add toasted pecans or almonds to the top, do it immediately after spreading the chocolate.
-I used to add the nuts but it is so good without them that now I just omit them.
+I used to add the nuts but it is so good without that now I just omit them.
 The toffee stays fresh, if stored in an air-tight container, for several weeks and makes yummy gifts that are popular with just about everyone.

 Happy candy making, and Merry Christmas!

 1 cup butter (2 sticks)